High-order numerical integration on self-affine sets: Error estimates

-In this case, the weights provided with our algebraic approach satisfy \( w_i^M = \int_\Gamma \Lpoly_i \di{\mu} \) (cf. Section \ref{sec:cubature-S-inv}) and \cref{thm:S-inv-well-posed}.
-These weights may not be positive (see the experiments in \cref{sec:numeric_weights}), and therefore, even though they sum to 1, $|\vec{w}^M|_1$ can still be unbounded as \( M \to +\infty \).
-Nonetheless, this quantity grows very mildly, provided a suitable choice of the cubature points.
-This is summarized in the following result, whose proof is left to the reader. \begin{lemma} The exact weights \( w_j^M = \int_\Gamma \Lpoly_j \di{\mu} \) satisfy the following bound:
+In this case, the weights provided with our algebraic approach satisfy \( w_i^M = \int_\Gamma \Lpoly_i \di{\mu} \) (\emph{cf.}~\cref{sec:cubature-S-inv}) and \cref{thm:S-inv-well-posed}.
+These weights may not be positive (see the experiments in \cref{sec:numeric_weights}), and therefore, even though they sum to \( 1 \), \( \abs{\vec{w}^M}_1 \) can still be unbounded as \( M \to +\infty \).
+Nonetheless, this quantity grows very mildly, provided a suitable choice of the cubature points is made.
+This is summarized in the following result, whose proof is left to the reader.